Business Administration and Engineering: Materials and Process Engineering B.Sc.

 Students studying industrial engineering also profit from university partnerships with the School of Business and Economics.

 RWTH students profit not only from the Faculty's exchange programs but also from the University's strategic partnerships with international universities.
 They can, for example, complete short stays at one of the IDEA League universities while completing a term paper.
 The UROP Abroad program, the only one of its kind in Germay, offers the possibility to participate in research projects at international universities during Bachelor studies.
 These stays abroad are partially funded by RWTH-specific funding.

 The ability to think abstractly and analytically, penetrate complex structures, and clearly formulate one's own thoughts, are all helpful skills for studies.
 Good math skills and knowledge and ability and aptitude for formal, mathematical analyses are recommended.
 Good English skills improve the chances for success in one's studies as well as career prospects.
 To help you intensify and complete your knowledge, RWTH offers a bridge course program before sutdies begin.
 We highly recommend taking these courses.
-If you are still deliberating, we especially recommend taking the bridge course Intensive Course in Differential and Integral Equations 1.

 In order to enroll in the course of study Industrial Engineering with a Materials and Process Engineering Specialization, stuents must complete a technical pre-internship lasting four weeks.
 This must be completed in a technical field, that means either a workshop, in which you mill, grind, file, etc. or in a company, in which you learn about the production fof materials and experience different stations.
 It is important the the business absolutely provides vocational training.
 Additional information about the pre-internship

 Created as a two-semester-long orientation study program, Smart Study Start offers new students of natural sciences, engineering, and business and economics the option of finding out which subject best suits them before deciding on a course of study.